 Data protection and information security is of the utmost importance to Insta ID Plus, so you can have trust and confidence in dealing with our organisation.

 We want to be transparent in explaining how and why we gather, store, share and use your personal information.
 Accordingly, this document provides a clear set of guidelines so that you can understand how we manage your personal information, the steps we take to protect your privacy as well as how, when and where we may collect, hold, use and disclose your personal information.
-It covers all personal information provided by you or your job applicants and employees, as well as other individuals who have given their written consent to us to conduct a police history check or to otherwise use or services.
+It covers all personal information provided by you or your job applicants and employees, as well as other individuals who have given their written consent to us to conduct aan identity verification check or to otherwise use or services.

 ‘Personal Information’ and ‘Sensitive Information’ Defined

 Personal information means information or an opinion about an identified individual or an individual who is reasonably identifiable, whether the information or opinion is true or not and recorded in a material form or not.

 Sensitive information means information or an opinion about, amongst other things, an individual’s criminal record that is also personal information or health information about an individual.

 References to personal information in this policy include sensitive information except where indicated otherwise.

 We will reasonably ensure that personal information we collect, use or disclose is accurate, complete and up to date.